Assigning Senior Pastors

 It is extremely important to match ministers with the right congregations.

 We don’t use the “call system,” under which churches are responsible for finding a new senior pastor.
-Instead, pastors are assigned to churches by a four-person stationing committee:
+Instead, pastors are assigned to churches by a stationing committee:

 - The local church’s cluster leader.

-- The chairperson of the local church’s A member of the Pastoral Ministry Leadership Team.
+- The chairperson of the local church’s A member of the Personnel Relations Team.

 The goal in assigning senior pastors is to match the congregation’s needs and vision with a pastor’s strengths.
 Hopefully, the assignment will last many years.
 The process emphasizes much interaction between the church and prospective pastor.

 We don’t force churches to accept a pastor they don’t want.
 But the final decision is made by the stationing committee, not by the church.

 Ministers are not guaranteed an assignment.
 Because of the emphasis on getting the right match between pastor and church–